vigetlabs/trackomatic/CONTRIBUTING.md

 Thank you for considering a contribution to this project!

-Trackomatic is currently under heavy development by @awavering and @averyvery
+Trackomatic is currently under heavy development by @viget

 If you have a feature you would like to add to Trackomatic, please add a